 Easily Create Slug in Laravel for Posts

-Slug is just a simplified string that comes at the end of URL which usually refers to some specific page or post.
+A slug is just a simplified string that comes at the end of a URL which usually refers to some specific page or post.

 https://example.com/post/1

-These URLs are definitely not user friendly.
+These URLs are not user-friendly.
 Instead, we can use some value like your post title to convert into slug using Str::slug() and you can get URLs like this.

 https://example.com/post/sample-post